danisven/StringMeUp/README.md

 ## About the confidence score

 The confidence score (CS) for a given read _R_ classified to a given node _J_ is calculated by dividing the number of k-mers that hit any node in the clade rooted at node _J_ (N) by the total number of k-mers that were queried against the database (M).
-Any k-mer with an ambiguous nucleotide is not queried against the database, and is thus not part of _M_.
+Any k-mer with an ambiguous nucleotide is not queried against the database, and is thus not part of M.

 CS = N / M